redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 end
 {% endcodeblock %}

-Now, when Jekyll builds, any file with a ".coffee" extension will be ran through this converter, which will compile it into JavaScript.
+Now when Jekyll builds, any file with a ".coffee" extension will be ran through this converter, which will compile it into JavaScript.

 Another handy use for plugins are Liquid extensions.
 For instance, I wanted to customize how post dates would appear, so I wrote a small Liquid extension: